PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/dynamic-programming.md

   <div id="#3" className="tabcontent">
     ```js {} showLineNumbers
     // In this case we don't utilize recursion but tabulation to store values.
-    //We loop until we reach `n` at which point the `n` index contains our answer.
+    // We loop until we reach `n` at which point the `n` index contains our answer.

     const fib = (n) => {
       if (n <= 2) return 1